demisto/content/Packs/MicrosoftExchangeOnline/Integrations/SecurityAndComplianceV2/README.md

 ### o365-sc-case-hold-policy-create

 ***
-Creates new case hold policies in the Microsoft Purview compliance portal
+Creates new case hold policies in the Microsoft Purview compliance portal.

 #### Base Command